 To use it, your first step is to download the app and install it properly on the computer.

-It is an interface between the computer and the sigma lens.
+It is an interface between the computer and the Sigma lens.
+I’ll outline the calibration procedure based on how I approached the setup.

 Now, How do Set It?